Illness and occupational disability

 Salary during illness and occupational disability

-During the initial 39 weeks of illness, you will retain 100% of your salary.
-If you remain ill for a longer period, over the next 65 weeks you will receive 76% of your salary for any hours not worked, and 100% of your salary for any hours you do work.
-If under these conditions you salary drops below the minimum wage, you will receive the minimum wage.
-You will receive 100% of your salary during maternity leave.
+During the initial 52 weeks of illness, you will retain 100% of your salary.
+If you remain ill for a longer period, over the next 52 weeks, you will receive 70% of your salary for any hours not worked and 100% of your salary for any hours you do work.
+If your salary drops below the minimum wage under these conditions, you will receive the minimum wage.
+You will receive 100% of your salary during pregnancy and maternity leave.

 Holidays during illness and occupational disability